 Working remotely is not a new thing for Linux Administrators.
 Especially when he/she is not in front of the server.
 Generally, the GUI is not installed by default on Linux servers.
-But there may some Linux Administrators who choose to install GUI on Linux servers.
+But there may be some Linux Administrators who choose to install GUI on Linux servers.

-When your server has a GUI, you may want to remote the server with full desktop experience.
-To do that you may install VNC Server on that server.
-In this article, we will cover about NoMachine as an alternate Remote Desktop Tool.
+When your server has a GUI, you may want to access the server remotely with a full desktop experience.
+To achieve this, you can install a VNC Server on the server.

 What is NoMachine

 NoMachine is a remote desktop tool.
 Just like VNC.
 So what is the difference between NoMachine with the other?
 The most important factor is speed.
-The NX protocol provides near local speed responsiveness over high latency and low bandwidth links.
+The NX protocol provides near-local speed responsiveness over high latency and low bandwidth links.
 So it feels like you were directly in front of your computer.

-Features
+NoMachine Features

-If you want to print files or documents on the remote computer, you can print them in the local computer.
+If you want to print files or documents on the remote computer, you can print them on the local computer.
 If you put your USB flash disk into your local computer, you can also put the files into the remote computer.

 Scenario’s

-Installing NoMachine Remote Desktop Tool
+Installing NoMachine Remote Desktop Tool in Linux

-For Linux, NoMachine is available in RPM, DEB format and TAR.GZ .
+For Linux, NoMachine is available in RPM, DEB format, and TAR.GZ.
 Both in 32-bit and 64-bit.
-NoMachine DEB format can be downloaded from it’s download page.
-On Debian, Ubuntu and Linux Mint you may install it using dpkg command.

 On 32-Bit Systems

-$ sudo dpkg -i nomachine_4.0.352_1_i386.deb
+wget https://download.nomachine.com/download/8.11/Linux/nomachine_8.11.3_4_i386.deb sudo dpkg -i nomachine_8.11.3_4_i386.deb

 On 64-Bit Systems

-$ sudo dpkg -i nomachine_4.0.352_1_amd64.deb
+wget https://download.nomachine.com/download/8.11/Linux/nomachine_8.11.3_4_amd64.deb sudo dpkg -i nomachine_8.11.3_4_amd64.deb

-On RHEL, CentOS and Fedora, you may install it using the RPM command.
+On RHEL, CentOS, and Fedora, you may install it using the RPM command.

 On 32-Bit Systems